palin/gophr/README.md

 job.create
 ```

-Last line `job.create` will call GOPHR api and if everything's fine, you will get a `Gophr::Job` instance with attributes and `job_id` in return.
+Last line `job.create` will call GOPHR API and if everything's fine, you will get a `Gophr::Job` instance with attributes and `job_id` in return.

+---

 ### Update a job - `update({...})`